We are thrilled to be designing a wide range of original, upcycled learning toys, games and activities for you! Get to know Tiny Toy Co.:

 IS TINY TOY CO.
 A REGISTERED CHARITY?

-Tiny Toy Co. is a social enterprise business rather than a registered charity.
-That means that we are a different kind of business, using our platform and a significant portion of our profit to effect social change.
-Here's what we do:
+Tiny Toy Co. is a social enterprise business, rather than a registered charity.
+That means that we are a different kind of business, personally collecting and diverting thousands of kg of toy waste away from landfills and waterways, as well as using our platform and a portion of our profit to effect social change.

 Still have questions?
 Contact us at firstname.lastname@example.org and someone will be happy to help!